 14 Feb 2019

 Setting up a new business is a challenging and exciting time.
 You undoubtedly have a lot to think about, and it can make managing your staff seem like a secondary concern.
 But it shouldn’t be.
-Below are the top ten things you should be thinking about:
+Below are top tips you should be thinking about.